remotion-dev/remotion/packages/docs/learn/2022-11-18-apple-fireworks.md

 };
 ```

-Now we have some action to show:
+Now, you have some action to show.
+By using `<Shrinking>` in your main composition you have created a fade out effect:
 <img src="/img/apple-wow-tutorial/Shrinking.gif"/>

 ## Move the dot

-Now combine the `<Shrinking>` from above with a component called `<Move>`.
-This component has a spring animation which by default goes from zero to one and has a duration of four seconds (durationInFrames: 120) in the code snipped below defined:
+In this step we crate a component called Move.
+This component has a spring animation, which by default goes from zero to one, and has a duration of four seconds (durationInFrames: 120) in the code snipped below:

 ```tsx twoslash title="src/Move.tsx"
 import React from "react";